Zambian nationality law: History

 Anthropologists have dated remains in the area spanning 30,000 to 100,000 years ago and attributed those inhabitants to be ancestors of Khoisan speakers and Pygmy peoples who reside in the territory today.
-From the forth century, Bantu-speakers migrated into the area and engaged in trade.
+From the fourth century, Bantu-speakers migrated into the area and engaged in trade.
 By the eleventh century, Arab and Indian traders participated in the exchange of goods along the Zambezi River.
 Between the thirteenth and seventeenth centuries, major migrations of people from the Congo Basin settled in the area.
 Though the Portuguese explorer António Fernandes visited the area in 1514, they did not establish settlements, but did become involved in trade.
 By the first part of the nineteenth century, the northern part of the region was dominated by Bemba Kingdom and the Lunda Confederation; the southeast was controlled by the Chewa Kingdom until they were displaced by invading Ngoni people mid-century; and the western part of the territory was governed in Barotseland by the Lozi Nation.
 These centralised polities, overpowered the earlier inhabitants and attempted to expand their territories.
 The south did not develop a centralised kingdom, but society was heavily influenced by Tonga tradition.
 The Kololo people, a subgroup of the Sotho-Tswana people of South Africa also migrated during the middle of the nineteenth century to the Barotseland area.
 Approximately seventy-two indigenous ethnic groups resided in the territory prior to colonisation.
 These groups were governed under tribal customs tied to the territories they controlled and their traditions.

 In 1851, British missionary and explorer David Livingstone wrote about his travels through the Zambezi River basin, inspiring other missionaries to follow his path.
 Colonists and merchants hoping to open new markets for trade followed.
 These groups were met with resistance by the local inhabitants and the Portuguese traders.
 In 1884, British mining magnate Cecil Rhodes convinced Parliament to grant him a charter to develop the region and protect it from expansion of the Portuguese.
 Under the charter, for the British South Africa Company, Rhodes sent agents to secure agreements from local chiefs to cede mineral rights to the area in exchange for weapons.
 In 1889, Rhodes had secured agreements with the Lozi's king, Lewanika, in Barotziland and the northwestern part of the territory, which recognised his authority over his people.
 Despite the treaty being signed, the British South Africa Company did not assign an administrator to govern until the middle of 1895.
 In 1900, Rhodes secured agreements to protect North-Eastern Rhodesia.
 By virtue of the charter for the British South Africa Company Britain acquired extraterritorial jurisdiction over British subjects, but had no authority over the indigenous people in the territories operated by the company.
 The company would extend its control throughout the interior of the area until 1924.